Spartronics4915/developers_handbook/robot_lessons/1_motors.md

 	}

 	@Override
-	public void autonomousInit() {
+	public void teleopInit() {

 	}

 	@Override
-	public void autonomousPeriodic() {
+	public void teleopPeriodic() {

 	}
 }

 ```

-In the above code, `robotInit` will get called once by WPILib, when the robot starts. `autonomousInit` will get called every time autonomous starts (there's also a very similar method called `teleopInit`; what do you think that does?). `autonomousPeriodic` will get called every time the robot receives a message from the driver station, about every 20 milleseconds, or 50 times per second.
+In the above code, `robotInit` will get called once by WPILib, when the robot starts. `teleopInit` will get called every time teleop starts (there's also a very similar method called `autonomousInit`; what do you think that does?). `teleopPeriodic` will get called every time the robot receives a message from the driver station, about every 20 milleseconds, or 50 times per second.

 A structure like this will be in every robot you work on (usually the class is called `Robot`), but on larger codebases you will probably not directly interact with these methods.